-Reserves The accumulation of surpluses and deficits over past years.
-Reserves of a revenue nature are available and can be spent or earmarked at the discretion of the Council.

-Residual Value This is the net realisable value of an asset at the end of its useful life.

-Revaluation Reserve

-An account containing any unrecognised gains or losses arising from the revaluation of fixed assets held by the Council.
-When assets are sold, the gain or loss on sale will be recognised in the Income and Expenditure Account once all previous entries relating to unrecognised gains or losses have been removed from the accounts.

-Revenue Expenditure The day to day expenses associate with the provision of services.
+- Reserves The accumulation of surpluses and deficits over past years.
+Reserves of a revenue nature are available and can be spent or earmarked at the discretion of the Council. - Residual Value This is the net realisable value of an asset at the end of its useful life. - Revaluation Reserve An account containing any unrecognised gains or losses arising from the revaluation of fixed assets held by the Council.
+When assets are sold, the gain or loss on sale will be recognised in the Income and Expenditure Account once all previous entries relating to unrecognised gains or losses have been removed from the accounts. - Revenue The day to day expenses associate with the provision of services.

-Revenue Expenditure funded from Capital under Statute Capital expenditure which may be properly treated as such, but which does not result in, or remain matched with, tangible fixed assets.
-An example would be capital expenditure on improvement grants.
+RevenueCapital expenditure which may be properly treated as such, but which does not result in, or remain matched with, tangible fixed assets.
+An example would be capital expenditure on improvement grants.Statute

-Revenue Support Grant

-A grant paid by the Government to councils, contributing towards the costs of their services.

-Code of Practice Since the adoption of International Financial Reporting Standards in 2010/11, local authorities required to produce their accounts in accordance with the

-Code of Practice on Local Authority Accounting.

-Statement of the Movement in Reserves

-Reconciliation between the Comprehensive Income and Expenditure Statement and the General Fund or Housing Revenue Account to show the effect of spending against Council Tax or Housing Rents raised.

-Supplementary Financial Statements Additional financial statements comprising the Housing Revenue Account and Collection Fund.
-Together with the Core Financial Statements comprise the Council's Accounting Statements.

-Trust Funds Funds administered by the Council for such purposes as prizes charities and specific projects usually as a result of individual legacies and donations.

-Useful LifeThis is the period over which an organisation will derive benefits from the use of an asset.
+- Revenue SupportA grant paid by the Government to councils, contributing towards the costs of their services. - Code of Practice Since the adoption of International Financial Reporting Standards in 2010/11, local authorities required to produce their accounts in accordance with the Code of Practice on Local Authority Accounting. - Statement of the Movement in ReservesReconciliation between the Comprehensive Income and Expenditure Statement and the General Fund or Housing Revenue Account to show the effect of spending against Council Tax or Housing Rents raised. - SupplementaryAdditional financial statements comprising the Housing Revenue Account and Collection Fund.
+Together with the Core Financial Statements comprise the Council's Accounting Statements. - Trust Funds Funds administered by the Council for such purposes as prizes charities and specific projects usually as a result of individual legacies and donations. - Useful Life This is the period over which an organisation will derive benefits from the use of an asset.

+Expenditure